This article has been updated April 23, 2020 to include additional funding approved by Congress.

-This loan application can be confusing.
-Our best advice is that you try to get answers from SBA Disaster Assistance or an SBA resource partner such as your SBDC, Women’s Business Center or SCORE chapter.
+- You can ask for help.
+If you have questions, our best advice is that you try to get answers from SBA Disaster Assistance or an SBA resource partner such as your SBDC, Women’s Business Center or SCORE chapter.
 Many of these offices are hosting webinars, office hours, and other events to help answer questions.
 If you can’t get a specific answer, apply and just do the best you can.

 We will continue to monitor this program and provide updates.